Vasoux1/dotfiles/README.md

 ## Setup

-A bare repo that sotres my configs
+A bare repo that stores my configs

 1. Clone repository:
    ```